ragnarlevi/ragnarlevi.github.io/content/post/GP_fit_algo.md

-Very autocorrelated, might have to do thinning, test other regions, increase regularization
+Very autocorrelated, might have to do thinning, test other regions, increase regularization etc..

 ```python